From Broke-ish to Boujee Blog

 3 Strategies to Crush that APR

-Many Canadians look at their CC statements unaware that there are plenty of ways to decrease that ominous number staring back at them.
+Far too many Canadians look at their monthly credit card statement without knowing that there are many ways to decrease that balance staring back at

 ESG investing isn’t all that it’s cracked up to be.